Home Edition FAQ

 How does CodeBreakers® work?

 CodeBreakers® is a systematic synthetic phonics, multi-sensory, structured, cumulative literacy programme.
 Your child will learn to sound out and blend words.
-They will work on sounds/phonics but also the logic and patterns of how to build words to help read and spell.
-The step-by –step approach to building knowledge, ensures your child is only asked to read and spell words using sounds they have been introduced to.
-You’ll be shown how to deliver CodeBreakers® making the most of delivering the programme through sight, sound and play.
+They will work on sounds/phonics but also the logic and patterns.
+They will learn how to build words to help read and spell.
+The step-by-step approach to building knowledge ensures your child is only asked to read and spell words using sounds they have been introduced to.
+Using My Dyslexia Tutor you will receive a video tutorial of your CodeBreakers® workbook, and animated explainer video to help you complete the downloadable workbook.

 My child doesn’t have a dyslexia diagnosis can I use CodeBreakers®?